Redact Documents in RapidReview

 1. Open the request

-2. Click Launch RapidReview (wrench icon) on a request Launch rapidreview.
+2. Click Launch RapidReview (wrench icon) on a request Button to launch the RapidReview tool on a request.

-4. Click the Flatten document button on the pop-up Flatten document button.
+4. Click the Flatten document button on the pop-up Prompt asking to flatten a document for easier redaction in PDF format.

 5. Once the flattening process is completed, a message pop-up will appear to indicate success.
 The flattened document will appear at the end of the documents list with the text "-flattened.pdf" appended to the end of the document name.